Jberczel/metaprogramming_ruby_2_notes/03_methods.md

 im # => [:==, :equal?, :!, :!=, :instance_eval, :instance_exec, :__send__, :__id__]
 ```

-By default, Ruby objects in herit from _Object_ (which is itself a subclass of _BasicObject_).
+By default, Ruby objects inherit from _Object_ (which is itself a subclass of _BasicObject_).
 Inheriting from _BasicObject_ is the quicker way to define a Blank Slate in Ruby.

 ```ruby
 class Computer < BasicObject